Last Updated on by Karl

 - The “How Much Do You Actually Know” Title – You'd be surprised to see how much a question changes when you include the word “actually.”
 For instance, compare the question “How much do you know about the Star Wars galaxy?” with “How much do you actually know about the Star Wars galaxy?”
 By adding the word “actually,” you've turned a regular question into something more of a challenge, and this is the perfect way to invite someone to play a little game, or in your case, to take a little quiz.

 - The “Which (Blank) Are You?”
 Title – This is one of the more common variations of quiz title that you’ll come across.
 They'll usually be in the form of “Which Toy Story character are you?” or “Which Game of Thrones character would fight alongside you?”
 The (Blank) is entirely interchangeable, and you can substitute it with anything that'll fit your agenda.
 Use this to your advantage based on the kind of audience you want to attract and work with.

 Step 2: Picking The Right Type of Quiz

 Once you've come up with a title to your quiz, it's time to figure out what type of quiz you'll be creating.
 There isn't just one universal quiz.
-They’re broken down into two different types, and the kind of quiz you want to create will be based off of what works best for your brand along with your target audience.
+They’re broken down into two different types, and the kind of quiz you want to create will be based on what works best for your brand along with your target audience.
 Here are the two types of quizzes you can choose from: